OpenSourceKyle/OpenSourceKyle.github.io/content/pages/mexico/studying-spanish.md

 ### Realism in Language Learning: No Quick Fixes

 One thing I’ve learned through this journey is that **there’s no quick way to learn a language**.
-No single method is the best for everyone—it depends on your personal learning style and, most importantly, what you can stick with consistently.
+No single method is the best for everyone -- it depends on your personal learning style and, most importantly, what you can stick with consistently.
 I tried several things: group classes, flashcards, listening exercises, and later, even private tutoring.
 Each had its place in my learning process.

 In the beginning, **group classes** were excellent because they offered social interaction and kept me motivated.
 I don’t recommend starting with one-on-one tutoring unless you’re already at a high level, as it can be isolating.
-Now that I’ve reached a more advanced stage, I find private tutoring useful for diving deeper into Mexican history, slang, and cultural nuances—things that even some native speakers might not know.
+Now that I’ve reached a more advanced stage, I find private tutoring useful for diving deeper into Mexican history, slang, and cultural nuances -- things that even some native speakers might not know.
 At this level, it becomes less about the basics and more about understanding cultural context and subtleties.

 ### Perseverance Over Speed

 Learning a language like Spanish doesn’t happen overnight.
 It takes time, and it’s important not to rush or expect instant results.
-I’m in my 30s, and while I may not learn as quickly as I did in my younger years, I’ve found that dedication, perseverance, and responsibility have allowed me to keep improving.
-Learning a language is like any other worthwhile pursuit—it requires patience and consistent effort, but the rewards are more than worth it.
+I’m in my 30s, and while I may not learn as quickly as I did in my younger years, my better dedication, perseverance, and discipline have allowed me to keep improving.
+Learning a language is like any other worthwhile pursuit -- it requires patience and consistent effort, but the rewards are more than worth it.

 ### Key Takeaways